Most CDE offices will be closed for the holidays beginning Dec. 23. All offices will reopen on Jan. 2, 2025.

 Schools in Colorado & Pennsylvania who have trained BrainSTEPS Teams are in the best position to support students with brain injury, regardless if students are in brick & mortar school buildings or taking online classes.

-Because students with brain injury may have difficulty with some aspects of online learning, BrainSTEPS developed a list of academic adjustments that can be used for students with brain injury who are participating in remote online learning during the COVID-19 pandemic.
+Because students with brain injury may have difficulty with some aspects of online learning, BrainSTEPS developed a list of academic adjustments that can be used for students with brain injury who are participating in online learning.

-During online learning students with brain injury may have difficulty with:
+During online learning students with brain injury may have difficulty with many of the same challenges as in-person learning:

 Virtual Room Fatigue Solutions